prashantgupta24/firewalld-rest/README.md

 The public certificate is in this file [publicCert.go](https://github.com/prashantgupta24/firewalld-rest/blob/master/route/publicCert.go), which is something that will have to be changed before you can use it. (more information on how to create a new one later).

-### 2.2 DB

-The application uses a file DB for now.
-The architecture allows easy integration of any other type of DB.
-The interface in `db.go` is what is required to be fulfilled to introduce a new type of DB.

-### 2.3 Tests
+### 2.4 Tests

-The test can be run using `make test`.
-The emphasis has been given to testing the handler functions and making sure that IPs get added and removed successfully from the DB.
+The tests can be run using `make test`.
+The emphasis has been given to testing the handler functions and making sure that IPs get added and removed successfully from the database.
 I still have to figure out how to actually automate the tests for the firewalld rules (contributions are welcome!)

 ## 3. How to install and use on server